Elk at Wichita Mountains on Day 4 With a Porcupine Encounter

 As I continued south on Indiahoma Road, I came across a few white-tailed deer and was able to get a close-up shot of a fawn.
 I then headed into town for gas and lunch but returned later in the evening, eager to explore more.

-White-tailed Fawn Close-up - Wichita Mountains Wildlife Refuge
+White-tailed deer fawn close-up at Wichita Mountains Wildlife Refuge

 An Elk in French Lake